yangtao94/haiall/README.md

 #NBA draft simulator

-A basic simulation of the NBA draft with rules accurate as of the 2017 NBA draft.
+A basic simulation of the NBA draft with rules accurate as of the 2019 NBA draft.
+Revised draft rules are explained here: https://www.nba.com/nba-draft-lottery-explainer

-Choose between the original odds of the 2017 NBA draft, or craft up your own teams!
+Choose between the original odds of the 2019 NBA draft, or craft up your own teams!
 Choose up to 14 teams.

 main file under /src